thelondonsmiths/Solex_ser_recon_EN/README.md

 If the "Crop width square" box is checked, the width is cropped to be the same as the height, with the Sun centred.
 This feature is particularly helpful for stacking images (which typically require them all to be the same dimensions) and creating animations and mosaics.
 The crop feature is really only useful for full disk images.
+If the width is smaller than the height, the Sun is centred and some dark space is added on each side to make the image square.

 If "Mirror X" is checked, the image is reversed after the geometric correction to compensate for scanning in the reverse direction.
 This applies to all files (png and fits).
 The choice of "Mirror X" is deliberately not remembered.